lsst-sqre/gafaelfawr/docs/configuration.rst

     This is only required if you're using GitHub for authentication.

 ``influxdb-secret`` (optional)
+    Only used if the Helm chart parameter ``config.influxdb.enabled`` is set to true.
     The shared secret to use for issuing InfluxDB tokens.
     See :ref:`influxdb` for more information.
-    You can omit this if you don't need InfluxDB token support.

 ``oidc-client-secret``
     The secret for an OpenID Connect authentication provider.
     This is only required if you're using generic OpenID Connect for authentication.

 ``oidc-server-secrets`` (optional)
-    Only used if the Helm chart parameter ``oidcServer.enabled`` is set to true.
+    Only used if the Helm chart parameter ``config.oidcServer.enabled`` is set to true.
     The JSON representation of the OpenID Connect clients.
     Must be a JSON list of objects, each of which must have ``id`` and ``secret`` keys corresponding to the ``client_id`` and ``client_secret`` parameters sent by OpenID Connect clients.
     See :ref:`openid-connect` for more information.